 Our 12 hour train from Sofia to Istanbul turned out to be 15, and our 20 hour train to Bucharest will definitely turn out to be more than that…

-But it was so worth the detour to Istanbul – it was one of my absolute favorite stops on the trip – with its quirky personality, colorful culture and long history, Istanbul really enchanted me!
+But it was so worth the detour to Istanbul – it was one of my absolute favorite stops on the trip – with its quirky personality, colorful culture and long history, Planning a trip to Istanbul really enchanted me!

 Istanbul was a city with surprises around every corner, from shoe shiners with their beautifully designed shining copper tool box to people selling water melon from wooden wheelbarrows.

 Getting lost in bazaars and spice markets, sipping tea from dusk til dawn and walking aimlessly through cobble stoned side streets was something I would gladly have done for weeks on end.
 Turkeys Beaches